This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Lesson for Kids: $129

 Loveland Ski Area is the closest ski area to Denver, and without weekend traffic you can be here in one hour from the Denver metro area.
+If you want to ski near Denver and don’t want to battle the traffic mess, Loveland is the best Colorado ski resort for your family.

 Location: Steamboat Springs, Colorado